sahiliamsso/docs/source/upgrade/manual-update.md

 #Manual upgrade procudure from 2.4.4 SP2 to 3.0.0 with OpenDJ to OpenDJ.

 This guide is to upgrade Gluu Server 2.4.4.2 to 3.0.0 with existing OpenDJ.
-For other OS some system commands may changed.
+For other OS some system commands may change.

 1\.
 Install 2.4.4 SP2